-We live in the most distracted society in human history where technology enables people to avoid messaging, smarter advertisers think of all media as “earned media.”
-The days of Rosser Reeves dunning consumers with unique selling propositions have long since passed.
-We must stop thinking of the people we want to reach as ‘demographics’, and treat them like an audience, as people we must intrigue and attract.
+We live in the most distracted society in human history.
+Technology enables us to avoid messaging, so smarter advertisers consider all media earned media.
+We must stop thinking of the people we want to reach as ‘demographics’ and treat them like an audience, as people we must work to intrigue and attract.
 When attention is the rarest commodity, all attention must be earned.

 The modern world is awash in content.
-Every minute of every day, people upload three hundred hours of video to YouTube.
-So posting brand videos and hoping for views is lottery logic.
-Even worse is trying to flood social platforms with low cost videos.
+Every minute of every day, people upload well over three hundred hours of video to YouTube.
+So just posting video and hoping for views is lottery logic.
+Even worse is flooding social platforms with low budget posts.
 If you do the math, creating even ten times as much content doesn’t statistically increase your chances of being noticed.
-Content quality determines how deeply it resonates and how broadly it’s shared.
-Low cost video is great for providing instructions—it’s worthless for building brands, unless it’s linked to a million dollar idea.
+Quality of idea and execution determines the attention it earns and how broadly it’s shared.